jvalcher/termfu/README.md

 ### General Guidelines
 - For any significant contributions outside of patches, open an issue first.
 - Bug fixes, optimizations, new debugger implementations, tips, and new plugins are welcome.
-- Blank space and comment PRs have a high probability of being closed.
 - Use existing code conventions.

 ### Developer notes